Laurel Memorial Run/Walk

 Event Overview

-The Laurel Memorial Run/Walk is a multi-day event held in Western New York to support individuals with developmental disabilities.
-The event commemorates the legacy of Laurel Hotelling and raises funds for employment opportunities, advocacy, and dental services for people with disabilities through The Resource Center and Filling the Gap, Inc.
+The Laurel Memorial Run/Walk is a two-day event held in Western New York to support individuals with developmental disabilities.
+The event honors the legacy of Laurel Hotelling and raises funds for employment opportunities, advocacy, and dental services for people with disabilities through The Resource Center and Filling the Gap, Inc.

 Friday Events